jesim272/ECE_143_Airbnb_Final_Project/README.md

 Airbnb Datasets are created by Airbnb, an online marketplace company that connects people who want to rent out their homes with people who are looking for accommodation in that locale.
 Airbnb Datasets contain a lot of different csv files during different time periods.
 They record the price, room type, occupancy rate, host rating, location of room, etc. By analyzing Airbnb Datasets, we can find some relationship between those factors.

 ## Applications
+Cross-correlate to ultimately determine the best Airbnb in San Diego.
+From the host side, they’ll have an example for how to improve their listings while the travelers find their ideal vacation spot.

 ## File Structure